fbpx Skip to main content

 Much depends on your residency status, whether you are a taxpayer in Canada, and whether you remain liable for HMRC declarations in the UK.

-Expats are generally considered a UK resident (even if they have lived part of the year in Canada for some time), if:
+Expats are generally considered UK residents (even if they have lived part of the year in Canada for some time), if:

 • They spend over 183 days (six months) per year in Britain.